Perfect Warm Crumpets, great for breakfast or anytime! Serve with your favorite jam, or eggs and bacon, delicious whichever way you like them!

 6 Tablespoons cold water

-2. Sift the flour and salt into a mixing bowl, make a well in the centre then, when the yeast mixture is frothy, pour it all in.
+2. Sift the flour and salt into a mixing bowl, make a well in the center then, when the yeast mixture is frothy, pour it all in.
 Next use a wooden spoon or hand whisk, to work the flour into the liquid gradually and beat well at the end to make a perfectly smooth batter.

-The batter should be like pouring consistency, a bit like drinking yoghurt.
-Not thick.
-If it is too thick, add more milk until it is loose enough.
-Cover the basin with a tea-towel and leave to stand in a warm place for about 45 minutes – by which time, the batter will have become light and frothy. (see photo).
+Cover the basin with a tea-towel and leave to stand in a warm place for about 45 minutes - by which time, the batter will have become light and frothy. (see photo).

-Make sure you don’t stir the batter.
-When the time is up, simply spoon in to the rings as the instructions below.
+Make sure you don't stir the batter.
+When the time is up, simply spoon into the rings as the instructions below.

 4. Arrange the rings in the frying pan and, when the pan is hot, spoon 2 tablespoons of the crumpet batter into each ring.
 Depending on the size of your rings, the batter should be 1 inch high.